 Accuracy (For the deals we are billing are we doing it correctly)

-Bundled Deals: Unable to answer this without futhere review.
+Bundled Deals (GNO): Unable to answer this without further review.
 Will need to both audit current customer billing and find out which of the historical contracts are not being billed at all.

-Physical Non-Bundled Deals (CSC): Since we have quite a few contracts that involve Consupton bands, of which none are being billed, it is logical to conclude that we have sinificant accuracy issues with these customers.
-As far as giving a quantifiable number to go along with this exposure, that can not be done without a full contract roundup.
+Physical Non-Bundled Deals (CSC - Invoicing): Since we have quite a few contracts that involve Consumption bands, of which none are being billed, it is logical to conclude that we have significant accuracy issues with these customers (100% inaccurate).
+As far as giving a quantifiable number to go along with this exposure, that can not be done without a full contract roundup and audit of contractual / deal terms vs. processed invoices..

-Completeness Are we billing all contracts correctly
+Completeness (Are we billing all contracts correctly to date)

-Bundled Deals: From the information I have been given to date, we are currently billing the bundled deals as of about three months ago.
-Any deals done before this time period are not being billed.
-I will need to get with Mark Denner to confirm if these assumptions are correct.
+Bundled Deals (GNO): From the information gathered to date, we are currently billing the bundled deals as of about three months ago.
+It should be assumed that any deals done before this time period are not being billed correctly.
+We will need to get with Mark Denner to confirm if these assumptions are correct.

-Physical Non-Bundled Deals (CSC): None of these deals are currently being billed.
+Physical Non-Bundled Deals (CSC- Invoicing): None of these deals are currently being billed.
 CSC has never been given the information in the Deal Ticket to allow for them to be able to bill customer approptetly.
-CSC had know knowledge of these types of transactions until the recent inquires from various business units on CSC’s billing procedures in regards too Consumption Bands.
-Bottom line is that CSC had know way of knowing the proper billing protocol on these transactions without being given the core information from the appropriate business unit.
+CSC had no knowledge of these types of transactions until the recent inquires from various business units on CSC’s billing procedures in regards too Consumption Bands.
+Bottom line is that CSC had no way of knowing the proper billing protocol on these transactions without being given the core information from the appropriate business unit deal tickets.

 Today’s Scenarios in Detail: